MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 To upgrade a project created in an earlier version of Visual Studio, just open the project in the latest version of Visual Studio.
 Visual Studio offers to upgrade the project to the current schema.

 If you choose **No**, the project doesn't get upgraded.
-You can still use the project in the newer version of Visual Studio, though.
+For projects created in Visual Studio 2010 and later, you can still use the project in the newer version of Visual Studio.
 Just set your project properties to continue to target the older toolset.
 If you leave the older version of Visual Studio on your computer, its toolset is available in later versions.
 For example, if your project must continue to run on Windows XP, you can upgrade to Visual Studio 2019.
-You then specify the toolset as v141 or earlier in your project properties.
+You then specify the toolset as v141_xp or earlier in your project properties.
 For more information, see [Use native multi-targeting in Visual Studio to build old projects](use-native-multi-targeting.md).

-If you choose **Yes**, then the project gets converted.
+If you choose **Yes**, then the project gets upgraded in place.
 It can't be converted back to the earlier version.
-In upgrade scenarios, that's why it's good practice to make a copy of the existing project and solution files.
+In upgrade scenarios, that's why it's good practice to make a backup copy of the existing project and solution files.

 ## Upgrade reports